Battle of Strangford Lough: Battle

 The Annals of Ulster record a battle taking place in 877:

 A skirmish at Loch Cuan between the fair heathens and the dark heathens, in which Albann, king of the dark heathens, fell.

 According to South "there is now general agreement that Halfdan [Ragnarson] is identical with Albann".
-Albann is mentioned only one in other time in the annals; in 875 he is named as the killer of Oistin mac Amlaíb, possible co-king of Dublin.
+Albann is mentioned only one other time in the annals; in 875 he is named as the killer of Oistin mac Amlaíb, possible co-king of Dublin.
 Assuming Albann and Halfdan to be the same person, and assuming Halfdan to be the brother of Ímar, this makes Oistin's death nepoticide.
 Downham suggests this familial connection indicates a motive for the murder; it was part of a dynastic squabble for control of the kingdom.
 Downham also suggests the squabble continued until 877, of which the battle described by the Annals of Ulster was the culmination.
 The Cogad Gáedel re Gallaib expands on the Annals of Ulster account:

 A battle was fought between themselves, viz., between the Fair Gentiles and the Black Gentiles, that is to say between Barith and Ragnall's son, in which fell Ragnall's son and many with him; but Barith was wounded there.

 In this account Halfdan is to be identified with "Ragnall's son".
 However, this is problematic since in the Fragmentary Annals the name of Ímar, Amlaíb, and Auisle's father is Gofraid, not Ragnall.
 It is possible Ragnall is simply a rendering of Ragnar, meaning Ragnar Lodbrok, who is named as Halfdan's father in the later (and more historically dubious) sagas.